-Boston Public Library has been a partner with the Department of Youth Services (DYS), the juvenile justice agency of the Commonwealth of Massachusetts.
+Boston Public Library has been a partner with the Department of Youth Servicesopens a new window (DYS), the juvenile justice agency of the Commonwealth of Massachusetts.
 Boston Public Library teen librarians regularly visit DYS schools bringing in book deposits, talking about the books, and promoting Boston Public Library services and programs.
 Occasionally we bring special guest speakers.
 For the past three years the library has run a summer reading program for the youth in DYS.
 Book deposits are small collections of library books left at a facility for a short period of time, then exchanged for new books.
 Librarians will bring in popular books and books that are requested by the teens.

 Ostiguy High School

 - Community served: Teens in alcohol and drug recovery